JeremyVun/Deep-Q-Snake/README.md

 Replay Training
 ==============
-Two training triggers
+Two training triggers.
+Aim to train only events that are significant

 1. End of each game round, randomly select a mini batch of state transition memories (old_state, action, new_state, reward) to train the network
-2. Train the state transition whenever the agent recieves a reward
+2. Train the state transition whenever the agent dies or recieves a reward